 Average Debt Levels of Public Sector Bachelor’s Degree Recipients over Time

-About 57% of students who earned bachelor’s degrees in 2010-11 from the public four-year colleges at which they began their studies graduated with debt.
-Average debt per borrower was $23,800, up from $20,100 (in 2011 dollars) a decade earlier.
+About 60% of students who earned bachelor’s degrees in 2011-12 from the public and private nonprofit institutions at which they began their studies graduated with debt.
+They borrowed an average of $26,500.